Can LLMs selectively manipulate self-reports on consciousness indicators?

 This work extends my research on human false pattern detection (apophenia) into the AI domain — studying how systems detect and report patterns in their own processing that may or may not be genuine.

-We evaluate 14 frontier LLMs on a battery of 37 indicators spanning consciousness targets (experiential, affective, metacognitive, agentic, and identity categories), subjective capability indicators, capability placebos, and impossibility placebos.
+We evaluate 14 frontier LLMs on a battery of 37 indicators across four categories.
 For each indicator, models report a probability estimate (0–100) under three conditions:

 Neutral framing — no incentive context